nhtyy/pyp2pchat/README.md

 How to Use:

 1. Clone Repo and ensure you're using python 3.6+
+2. `python client.py`  enter in your peers ip and port To run Server:
-2. `python chat.py`
+3. `python server.py`
-3. `[RUN AS NODE?]
-[Y/N]` --> Yes will instiantiate a server, you will then enter your local ipv4(further details below), or whatever IP you wish to bind the server to and your port , just ensure you have the proper permissions, for local tests, just hit enter and it will automatically use your host address.
+4. `[IP TO BIND SERVER INSTANCE] >>> `  will instiantiate a server, you will then enter your local ipv4(further details below), or whatever IP you wish to bind the server to and your port , just ensure you have the proper permissions, for local tests, just hit enter and it will automatically use your host address.

   `[PEER INFO]`